-Acadian’s Northshore (covering St. Helena, Tangipahoa and St. Tammany parishes); Bayou (covering Terrebonne, Lafourche, St. Mary, Assumption, St. James and St. John the Baptist parishes), Northeast Louisiana (covering Ouachita Parish); and Houston (spanning Harris, Fort Bend, Brazoria, Galveston, Montgomery and Walker counties) service areas received the Silver Plus recognition.
+Acadian’s Houston (spanning Harris, Fort Bend, Brazoria, Galveston, Montgomery and Walker counties) service area received the Silver Plus recognition.

-Acadian’s Southeast Texas (covering Orange, Jefferson, Chambers, Jasper, Newton, Hardin, Liberty and Angelina counties); Central Texas (spanning Hays, Travis, Williamson, Bell, Lampasas, Burnet, Coryell, Milam and Bastrop counties); and Orleans (spanning Jefferson, Orleans and St. Bernard parishes) service areas achieved the Bronze Plus recognition.
+Acadian’s Capital (covering East Baton Rouge, West Baton Rouge, Pointe Coupee, Iberville, East Feliciana, Livingston and Ascension parishes); Northeast Louisiana (covering Ouachita Parish); Southwest Louisiana (covering Calcasieu, Jeff Davis and Acadia parishes); Jackson County, Mississippi; Southeast Texas (covering Orange, Jefferson, Chambers, Jasper, Newton, Hardin, Liberty and Angelina counties); and Central Texas (spanning Hays, Travis, Williamson, Bell, Lampasas, Burnet, Coryell, Milam and Bastrop counties) service areas each achieved the Bronze Plus recognition.

 AHA’s Mission: Lifeline measures review the percentage of an agency’s patients who receive a prehospital 12 Lead ECG; the amount of time taken to perform a 12 Lead ECG on a STEMI patient; percentage of hospital transmissions that suggest a STEMI alert; and percentage of patients treated and transported directly to a STEMI receiving center and to a STEMI referring hospital.

-“Acadian Ambulance is dedicated to providing optimal care for heart attack patients,” said Chief Medical Officer Dr. Chuck Burnell.
-“We are pleased to be recognized for our dedication and achievements in emergency medical care efforts through Mission: Lifeline.”
+“Acadian Ambulance is dedicated to providing optimal care for heart attack patients, a commitment that has not wavered even throughout a year with a pandemic and multiple hurricanes,” said Chief Medical Officer Dr. Chuck Burnell.
+“It is an honor to continue to be recognized for our dedication and achievements in emergency medical care efforts through the Mission: Lifeline program.”

 Every year, more than 250,000 people experience a deadly STEMI type of heart attack, which is caused by a blockage of blood flow to the heart and requires timely treatment.